-This section describes the types of data and the methods used to move the data around a TB8100 base station.
-Refer to Figure 4.14 on page 85 for more information.
+This section describes the types of data and the methods used to move the data around a TB8100 BSS.
+Refer to Figure 4.13 on page 71 for more information.

-The reciter RISC is the central command and control entity in a base station.
+The reciter RISC is the central command and control entity in a base station system.
 As such it will often command modules to change state, based on the information received in a module poll message reply.
-Messages from the reciter over the I2C bus can control actions in the PA and PMU hardware, such as changing Hysteresis mode in the PMU based on the current status of any active power cycling modes, or reading the ambient temperature via the PA module.
+Messages from the reciter over the I^2C bus can control actions in the PA and PMU hardware, such as changing Hysteresis mode in the PMU based on the current status of any active power cycling modes, or reading the ambient temperature via the PA module.